England: COVID-19 advice for musicians

 This guidance, published by the Department for Digital, Culture, Media and Sport (DCMS), came without warning, and was contrary to expectations that non-professional music activity would return, outdoors and indoors in England from 17 May (the starting date for Step 3 of the government’s roadmap), without limits on numbers other than those dictated by the size of a venue (to allow for social distancing).

-The new guidance makes it impossible for choirs to rehearse indoors at this step.
 This is a source of huge frustration given that the guidance was issued after the start of step 3.
 Members have told us that in some instances rehearsals had started, and choirs had spent time and resources preparing risk assessments and safe rehearsals.

 We sympathise with the frustrations felt by everyone who had planned their return to singing.
 We are extremely concerned that amateur singing has been singled out by DCMS for such unreasonable and unworkable restrictions.